CP-Mon/CPmon/README.md

 (to Beam)
 **BUT** if your funsion use in html ex. handle event listenner. you can use getCurrentUser() as the same

+[EXTRA]
+- login & userData is same? should we merge it